<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Maintenance Tips]]></category>

-<guid isPermaLink="false">https://gdchillers.com/?p=10611</guid>
+<guid isPermaLink="false">https://gdchillers.local/?p=10611</guid>

 <description><![CDATA[<p>Earlier this month at the ATMO Summit (June 11, 2025), our COO, Scott Timms, hit the stage to share a real-world case study featuring our... <a href="https://gdchillers.com/maintenance-tips/natural-performance-propane-chillers-prove-their-power-in-the-field">(continue reading)</a></p>